tbanel/uniline/docs/index.md

 The downside is that `Uniline` will be loaded as soon as `Emacs` is launched, rather than deferred until invoked.

-If the `Hydra` package is not installed, `Uniline` installation completes nonetheless.
-Then `uniline-hydra` will lack most of its features.

 <a id="related-packages"></a>